 Algebraic-Entry Mode.
 (Indicated by the ALG annunciator.)
 Algebraic-entry mode is used primarily for keying in names and algebraic expressions for immediate use.
 It is activated when you press [].
 In Algebraic-entry mode, command keys act as typing aids (for example, SIN types SIN()).
-Other commands are executed immediately-for example, STO or PURGE).
+Other commands are executed immediately-for example, (STO) or ()PURGE).
 Program-Entry Mode.
 (Indicated by the PRG annunciator.)
-Program-entry mode is used primarily for entering programs and lists, and is activated when you press () ().
-Program-entry mode is also used for command-line editing ().
-Program-entry mode, function keys and command keys act as typing aids (for example, SIN types SIN and STO types STO).
-Only nonprogrammable operations are executed when you press a key-for example, ENTER, VAR, or ().
+Program-entry mode is used primarily for entering programs and lists, and is activated when you press () or ().
+Program-entry mode is also used for command-line editing () EDIT and () (VISIT).
+In Program-entry mode, function keys and command keys act as typing aids (for example, SIN types SIN and STO types STO).
+Only nonprogrammable operations are executed when you press a key-for example, ENTER, (VAR), or () ENTRY.

 Algebraic/Program-Entry Mode.
 (Indicated by the ALG and PRG annunciators.)
 Algebraic/Program-entry mode is used for keying algebraic objects into programs.
 It is automatically activated when you press [] while in Program-entry mode.
-In Algebraic/Program-entry mode, function and command keys behave as they do in Algebraic-entry mode (for example, SIN types SINC).
-Pressing a command key (for example, STO) restores Program-entry mode.
+In Algebraic/Program-entry mode, function and command keys behave as they do in Algebraic-entry mode (for example, SIN types SIN()).
+Pressing a command key (for example, STO)) restores Program-entry mode.